distantmagic/resonance/docs/pages/docs/features/grpc/index.md

 # Installation

-You can find instruction on the official
+You can find instructions on the official
 [Google documentation page](https://cloud.google.com/php/grpc).

 ## PHP Extensions